 3. Super Bowl IV, VI: It's Carol Channing!

 After two more years of college and high school bands, the Super Bowl booked its first solo act: Carol Channing.
-The Broadway star was wheeled in on a moving platform and performed "When the Saints Go Marching In" (the 1970 game took place in New Orleans and saw Kansas City defeating the Minnesota Vikings).
-Joining Channing were the Southern University Marching Band, and Lionel Hampton, and Al Hirt.
+The Broadway star was wheeled in on a platform and performed "When the Saints Go Marching In" (the 1970 game took place in New Orleans and saw Kansas City defeating the Minnesota Vikings).
+Joining Channing were the Southern University Marching Band, Lionel Hampton, and Al Hirt.

 In a move that is nothing like what we'd see during the Super Bowl today, Channing would have two more appearances during the big game.
 The original Dolly of Hello, Dolly! headlined the '72 halftime show, again in New Orleans.
 Joining her were jazz legend Ella Fitzgerald and the Marine Corps Drill Team.